decrinoa/spinodal_decomposition/README.md

 # Spinodal Decomposition

 The spinodal decomposition is a type of second order phase transformation where the order parameter is consituted by the concentration of a certain atomic species.
-The equation that describes the kinetics of the order parameter is the Cahn-Hilliard equation.
+The equation that describes the kinetics of the order parameter is the Cahn-Hilliard equation[1].

 $$ \frac{\partial c}{\partial t} = \nabla \cdot \left[ M \nabla \left[ \frac{\partial f^{hom}}{\partial c} - 2 K_c \nabla^2c \right] \right] $$